Regina Lilientalowa: Career

 Lilientalowa published her first ethnographic works Przesady żydowskie (Jewish superstitions, 1898); Zaręczyny i wesele żydowskie (Jewish betrothal and wedding, 1900); Wierzenia, przesady i praktyki ludu żydowskiego (Beliefs, Superstitions and Practices of the Jews, 1904–1905).

 Her focus shifted from contemporary Jewish culture to historical customs and rituals, which she studied from German and Russian translations and the Yiddish Talmud.
 Later Lilientalowa learned Hebrew and Aramaic to delve deeper into Talmudic traditions, resulting in two well-received books, Dziecko żydowskie (The Jewish Child, 1904, and the second part of The Jewish Child published in 1927, after her death). Święta żydowskie w przeszłości i teraźniejszości (Jewish Holidays, in the Past and Present, 1909—1918) was published by the Academy of Learning (Akademia Umiejętności) in Krakow.

 Her work included considerable material from Lublin, Zawichost, and Radomski field investigations.
 She demonstrated the evolution of the rites of the leading Jewish pilgrimage days (Pesach, Sabbath, and Sukkoth), the religious holidays of Rosh Hashanah and Yom Kippur, and Hanukkah and Purim, which she linked to events associated with nature.

 Lilientalowa's interest in Jewish folklore led her to translate I. L. Peretz's Yiddish stories into the Polish language.
-These were published between 1901–1910.
+These were published between 1901 and 1910.
 She translated Yiddish folk songs from the collections of Saul Ginzberg and Peter Marek.
 She also published her translations of women's tkhines prayers, focusing on their moral, magical, and healing properties.